PRF Injection for TMJ

 It has a shorter recovery time than PRP.

 Most patients see a significant improvement in their symptoms after a few sessions.

 It can eliminate the need for more aggressive treatments like long-term medication or surgery.

 How Do You Prepare for the Procedure?

 Your TMJ specialists may recommend eating light meals, drinking plenty of water, and exercising 1-2 hours before your PRF injection.
 You also have to avoid using non-steroid anti-inflammatory medications (NSAIDs) one week before the procedure and throughout the course of your treatment.

-You are restricted from the use of non-steroid anti-inflammatory medications (NSAlDs) one week prior to the procedure and throughout the course of treatments.
-Initially the procedure may cause some localized soreness and discomfort.
-Most patients only require some extra-strength Tylenol to help with the pain.
-Heat may be applied to the area as needed.
-Most patients can resume their normal daily activities after 1st week.
+The treatment may cause localized soreness and discomfort, but extra-strength Tylenol can help alleviate the pain.
+Heat may also be applied to the area if necessary.
+Most patients can go back to their normal daily activities after a week.